helm/charts/stable/airflow/README.md

 To share a PV with multiple Pods, the PV needs to have accessMode 'ReadOnlyMany' or 'ReadWriteMany'.

+Since you're unlikely to be using init-container with this configuration, you'll need to mount a file to /requirements.txt to get additional Python modules for your DAGs to be installed on container start.
+Use the extraConfigMapMounts configuration option for this.

 ### Use init-container

 If you enable set `dags.init_container.enabled=true`, the pods will try upon startup to fetch the